Bounding the inefficiency of outcomes in generalized second price auctions: Semi-Smooth Games and the Price of Anarchy with Uncertainty

 The desired inequality \eqref{eq.semismooth.expect} will then follow by taking \eqref{eq.semismooth.noexpect} in expectation over the choice of $\gamma$ (whose distribution may depend on the valuation profile $\vals$).

-Before establishing inequality \eqref{eq.semismooth.noexpect}, we will prove the slightly weaker statement that the GSP auction game is $(1/2, 1)$-semi-smooth (which implies a bound of $4$ on the price of anarchy with uncertainty).
-Choose a vector $\vals$ of fixed valuations, a pure bidding profile $\bids$, and quality factors $\gamma$.
+Before establishing inequality \eqref{eq.semismooth.noexpect}, we will prove the even weaker statement that the GSP auction game is $(1/2, 1)$-semi-smooth (which implies a bound of $4$ on the price of anarchy with uncertainty). \begin{claim} The GSP auction game is $(1/2,1)$-semi-smooth. \end{claim} \begin{proof} Choose a vector $\vals$ of fixed valuations, a pure bidding profile $\bids$, and quality factors $\gamma$.
 Consider a (deterministic) deviating bid $b'_i = v_i/2$ for each player $i$.
 We distinguish between two cases (recalling that $\nu(i)$ is the slot assigned to player $i$ in the efficient allocation given $\vals$ and $\gamma$):

 \begin{itemize} \item If by bidding $b'_i$ player $i$ gets slot $\nu(i)$ or better, then $u_i(b'_i, \bidsmi, \gamma )\ge \alpha_{\nu(i)} \gamma_i v_i/2$, as the payment $p_i$ cannot exceed her effective bid. \item If by bidding $b'_i$ player $i$ gets a slot lower than $\nu(i)$, then the effective value of the player $\pi(\nu(i))$ in slot $\nu(i)$ is at least $\gamma_i v_i/2$, as we assume no overbidding. \end{itemize} We conclude that, in either case,